 Amazon CloudWatch—a monitoring and observability service built for DevOps engineers and information technology professionals—helps BurdaForward visualize the benefits of its automatic scaling.
 “You can look at Amazon CloudWatch to see traffic hitting and observe the environment spinning up, which provides more observability of the infrastructure,” says Bonholt.
 The solution prevents overprovisioning, delivers cost transparency, and reduces costs.
 For one project environment, automatic scaling and automated overnight shutdowns reduced infrastructure costs by 65 percent compared with continual, full-capacity operation.

-BurdaForward’s end users also realized the benefit of the new architecture through faster websites, with portal response times dropping from around 4,000 ms to an average of 800 ms. Additionally, the average response time for Elasticsearch clusters dropped from 25 ms to 10 ms. BurdaForward employed Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), a fully managed service that makes it simple to perform interactive log analytics, real-time application monitoring, website search, and more, to further streamline infrastructure management.
+BurdaForward’s end users also realized the benefit of the new architecture through faster websites, with portal response times dropping from around 4,000 ms to an average of 800 ms. Additionally, the average response time for Elasticsearch clusters dropped from 25 ms to 10 ms. BurdaForward employed Amazon OpenSearch Service, a fully managed service that makes it simple to perform interactive log analytics, real-time application monitoring, website search, and more, to further streamline infrastructure management.

 The solution also includes AWS Lambda, a serverless compute service that lets customers run code without provisioning or managing servers.
 For BurdaForward, the flexible infrastructure, with low management requirements, creates new opportunities to innovate.
 “We can spin up a search service or database and let it run, and by using AWS Lambda, we can write and test code, which is a real benefit for the team,” says Bonholt.
 By removing the need to request and provision new servers, the team can innovate quickly and flexibly.